AlexanderSalter/MMM-Instagram2020/README.md

 # MMM-Instagram2020
-This a module for the MagicMirror.
-It pulls photos from your own or another users Instagram feed (requires API_KEY).
-The photos are then rotated and animated in the screen.
+This a module for the [MagicMirror2](https://github.com/MichMich/MagicMirror/tree/develop) for displaying your Instagram Photos and comments.
+It makes use of the new Facebook Instagram Graph API.

-#License
+# License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 # Acknowledgments